abrasive/shairport/README.md

 `shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0`

 Note that the mixer in the "3D Sound" card doesn't work on the NSLU2.
-Maybe this is because the NSLU2 is a big-ending device, whereas most other devices are little-endian.
+Maybe this is because the NSLU2 is a big-endian device, whereas most other devices are little-endian.

 Notes
 -----